syntasso/kratix-docs/docs/main/05-reference/03-promises/01-promises.md

           # Arbitrary key/value pairs that will be used for scheduling
           key: value

-  # Array of Kubernetes resources to be installed in the Worker Clusters
+  # Array of Kubernetes resources to be scheduled to the Workers
   dependencies:
     - apiVersion: apps/v1
       kind: Deployment